Skip to content

 People attract people.
 If you have employees who are interested and willing to share their stories, let them!
 Whether it’s about their involvement in internal employee groups, their career growth, or an amazing project they worked on, let your people brag about themselves.
 This shows candidates that you not only value people and what they bring to the table, but also encourage sharing and want the world to see their value, too.

-Include videos in your job descriptions
+Culture and interview videos in your job descriptions

 Don’t be a party-pooper